arnu123/Trupeer-PDFtoSpeech/README.md

-# Bhashini Project
+# Trupeer - PDFtoSpeech

 ## Getting Started

-Before you begin, ensure you have [Node.js](https://nodejs.org/) and [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
+Before you begin, ensure you have Node.js and Docker Desktop(optional) installed.

 ## Installation Steps